rogererens/luos-documentation/installation_guide/linux.md

 ###  Step 5: Cross-compilation toolchain

 Again, because we want to compile our code for a microprocessor, we need the right compiler for that.
-You can install it via apt-get (or your favorite distribution package manager):
+You can install it via apt-get on Ubuntu or Debian (or use your favorite package manager for other distributions):

 ```bash
 sudo apt-get install binutils-arm-none-eabi gdb-arm-none-eabi